seanbadsa/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1
-## Set the environment and download the file for this project
+## Set the environment and download the file for this project from the provided url
-## Loading and preprocessing the data
+## Save the data in loacl folder and load for processing the data data

 ```r
 library(knitr)